athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Twigjack.md

     desc: "`pf2:3` (plant,primal,teleportation,wood) **Requirements** The twigjack is in undergrowth\n* * *\n\n**Effect** The twigjack scrambles into the undergrowth and instantly teleports to a square of undergrowth within 60 feet.
 This movement doesn't trigger reactions."

   - name: "Splinter Spray"
-    desc: "`pf2:2`  The twigjack sprays a barrage of splinters and brambles from its body in a 15-foot cone, dealing 4d6 piercing damage (DC 20 Reflex check save).\n\nIt can't use Splinter Spray again for 1d4 rounds."
+    desc: "`pf2:2`  The twigjack sprays a barrage of splinters and brambles from its body in a @Template[cone|distance:15], dealing 4d6 piercing damage (DC 20 Reflex check save).\n\nIt can't use Splinter Spray again for 1d4 rounds."

 ```